 The provider followed current Government guidance to protect visitors from catching and spreading infection.
 For example, visitors were provided with personal protective equipment (PPE) to wear whilst visiting the home.
-Visitors, including health care professionals were asked to complete a lateral flow test (LFT) and health care professionals were asked to provide evidence of their COVID-19 vaccination status before entering the home.
-Records demonstrated that all staff who worked at the home had been fully vaccinated against COVID-19, including having the booster dose.
+Visitors, including health care professionals were asked to complete a lateral flow test and health care professionals were asked to provide evidence of their COVID-19 vaccination status before entering the home.
+Records demonstrated that all staff who worked at the home had been fully vaccinated against COVID-19.